 I want to begin with admitting that I have been guilty of both of these urges.
 I have greatly desired to accept whatever is considered the prevailing wisdom.
 I have also greatly desired to scorn the prevailing wisdom.
-Both the impulse to fall in line and the impulse to buck the status quo can bring you to jewels of Christian truth and also dangerous heresies and false teachings.
+Both the impulse to fall in line and the impulse to buck the status quo can bring you to jewels of Christian truth but also dangerous heresies and false teachings.
 Whichever path these impulses take you down, both good and bad, the impulses themselves are not worthy and good guides for the Christian who is eagerly desiring to rightly discern truth from lie.
 Contrarianism and a need to conform are both a rejection of our Christian calling to examine all things.

 I spurned the traditions of my Southern Baptist upbringing and that brought me to High Church Reformed Presbyterianism.
 Although I did study and looked into various doctrines, and although I am not saying that all of those doctrines are false (by no means) a great deal of my motivation was a contrarian spirit within me.
 Although most of these churches got a lot of things right (especially the churches my father pastored earlier in my life), I knew that the churches I grew up in were missing the mark, so I sought out something that looked different and talked different.
 I swung from evangellyfish seeker sensitive baptist churches to stuffy and heady Presbyterianism.

-Once I felt comfy in that vastly different culture my instinct switched from wanting to be the contrarian to wanting to be as “truly reformed” as can be.
-This meant a lot of good changes, and this also meant assuming some other things, especially ecclesiastical traditions.
+Once I felt comfy in that vastly different culture my instinct switched from wanting to be the contrarian to wanting to be as “truly Reformed” as can be.
+This meant a lot of good changes and this also meant assuming some other not so good things; especially ecclesiastical traditions.
 The motto of the day was “doctrinal truth by good and necessary consequence”.
 I swallowed everything hook line and sinker.
-If there was a “more” reformed position, I held it.
-Do not misunderstand me.
-I read the Westminster Standards and it’s commentators.
-I read the gold standard reformed theologians.
+If there was a “more” Reformed position, I held it.
+Do not misunderstand me, I read the Westminster Standards and its commentators.
+I read the gold standard Reformed theologians.
 I am not saying I blindly accepted everything, but I did blindly accept the words of dead theologians on certain topics without doing due diligence and examining their prooftexts.
-The strong desire to be a good, consistent, and MOST reformed Christian led me to read every text, especially texts having to do with the Church, with “reformed” colored glasses.
+The strong desire to be a good, consistent, and MOST Reformed Christian led me to read every text, especially texts having to do with the Church, with “Reformed” colored glasses.
 In addition, I wanted to please certain men in my life.
-I wanted to be seen as intelligent and mature, more than I desired to truly be intellegent and muture.
+I wanted to be seen as intelligent and mature more than I desired to be trully intellegent and mature.
 Whatever theological tradion one comes from, having systematic theology tomes and highly detailed confessions gives a young believer a quick and easy short cut to appearing to have studied God’s Word without spending hardly any time in the texts critically examining particular doctrines.
-These are not bad tools, and to this day I reference them.
-But they are no replacement for knowing God’s Word and too often we think strictly in seventeenth and eighteenth century theological lingo that does not do justice to the nuances in Scripture.
-Somehow a text about sending financial aid to Jerusalem (1 Cor 16:1) becomes a proof text for an institutionalized Lord’s Day worship service.
+These are not bad tools, and to this day I reference them, but they are no replacement for knowing God’s Word.
+Too often we think strictly in seventeenth and eighteenth century theological lingo that does not do justice to the nuances in Scripture.
+Somehow a text about sending financial aid to Jerusalem (1 Cor 16:1) becomes a proof text for an institutionalized “Lord’s Day” worship service.
 Somehow the acceptance of Biblical elders becomes an acceptance of elder tyranny.
 Those are just a few examples.
-Note here that I am reformed, but I am not very interested in holding all the accepted reformed positions by default.
+Note here that I am Reformed, but I am not very interested in holding all the accepted Reformed positions by default.
 My wrong headedness in desiring to conform does not negate the truths that God was gracious to lead me to.
 Ecclesia reformata et semper reformanda.

 After a few pillars of idolatry fell in my own life, such as the idolizing of particular teachers, I had to resist my old urge to throw the baby out with the bathwater.
-Needless to say, the last several years has been an exercise in examining, reexamining, and doing it all over again.
+Needless to say, the last several years have been an exercise in examining, reexamining, and doing it all over again.
 Throughout that time I have learned a great deal, secured some doctrines even firmer, and have ditched a few old ideas.